TVA Is Powered by People You Know

 "I think being a veteran at TVA is appreciated.
 When I was in the Navy I worked on submarines, specifically with the engine room and the nuclear piece.
 A lot of that knowledge transferred over to the civilian nuclear industry."

 One thing that holds true for both life in a submarine and life in a nuclear plant is that no two days are alike.
-SROs work rotating shifts: in a five-week cycle, they work seven nights, seven days and have four days of training, interspersed with days off.
+SROs work rotating shifts: in a five-week cycle, they work seven nights, and seven days and have four days of training, interspersed with days off.

 “Some days I’ll come in and hit the ground running,” he says.
 “I’ll be authorizing clearances for equipment to be taken out of service for maintenance or supporting maintenance, and then sometimes on night shift I’m reviewing and checking these same types of clearances or troubleshooting plant issues.
 Duties depend on the shift I’m on.
 And then I’m training constantly, to make sure I’m staying sharp and operating safely.
 It’s very intense.”